 The safety of students and staff is the top priority at Westfield Elementary School.
 District approved yard supervisors, who have gone through fingerprinting and a stringent hiring process through Porterville Unified School District, under the direction of Administration, supervise students on campus before school, during recesses, during lunch, and after school.
 In coordination with Board Policy, all visitors must sign in at the principal's office and receive proper authorization or have a Porterville Unified School District Volunteer Badge issued with clearance from Department of Justice through fingerprinting to be on campus.
 Visitors must display their office or district-issued pass at all times.
 Parents wishing to apply for a Porterville Unified School District Volunteer Badge can get more information from the Westfield School Secretary or from Porterville Unified School District Office.
+Additionally, a program called Raptor is expected to be utilized beginning in January 2020 wherein all visitors to the campus will need to have an official identification card issued either by the State of California or the federal government to be cleared before entering the campus.

 The School Site Safety Plan is undergoing revision with a safety committee made up of parents, community members, law enforcement, teachers, students, and administration.
+The School Safety Plan is reviewed yearly, Fall 2019.
 Key elements of the plan focus on emergency preparedness as well as common possible scenarios.
 The school is in compliance with the laws, rules, and regulations pertaining to hazardous materials and state earthquake standards.
 Emergency drills are held on a regular basis; fire drills are held once a month.
-Lockdown drills are held quarterly, and earthquake drills are held twice a year.
-Porterville Unified School District will continue to meet regularly to update safety procedures within sites and district-wide.
+Lockdown drills and earthquake drills are held quarterly.
+Porterville Unified School District will continue to meet regularly to update safety procedures within sites and district-wide and Westfield will continue to be an active participant in those meetings.

-Suspensions and Expulsions

-School 2015-16 2016-17 2017-18
+Suspensions and Expulsions for the School 2016-17 2017-18 2018-19

-Suspensions Rate 1.6 1.9 0.1
+Suspensions Rate 1.9 0.1 2.6

 Expulsions Rate 0.0 0.0 0.0

-District 2015-16 2016-17 2017-18
+Suspensions and Expulsions for the District 2016-17 2017-18 2018-19

-Suspensions Rate 5.6 5.4 4.9
+Suspensions Rate 5.4 4.9 5.0

-Expulsions Rate 0.3 0.3 0.5
+Expulsions Rate 0.3 0.5 0.2

-State 2015-16 2016-17 2017-18
+Suspensions and Expulsions for the State 2016-17 2017-18 2018-19

-Suspensions Rate 3.7 3.7 3.5
+Suspensions Rate 3.6 3.5 3.5

 Expulsions Rate 0.1 0.1 0.1